-The Department of Geography guarantees full-time graduate students funding.
-Currently, Master's students are guaranteed a minimum of $16,056 during their first three semesters, and $10,704 for their fourth and fifth semesters.
-Currently, Doctoral students are guaranteed a minimum of $20,000/year for three years.
+The Department of Geography, Environment and Geomatics guarantees funding for all full-time graduate students.
+Currently, Master's students are guaranteed a minimum of $18,500 during their first three semesters, and $12,000 for their fourth and fifth semesters.
+Currently, Doctoral students are guaranteed a minimum of $20,000/year for four years.

 Most students receive considerably more than the minimum guaranteed funding amount.
 During the past three years, average annual funding from all sources for doctoral students was $24,000/year.
 For Master's students, during the past three years, average total funding from all sources received during their program was $36,600.

 Importantly, the guaranteed minimum stipend is meant to support the costs of living and tuition.
 Advisors normally provide funding over and above the guaranteed minimum stipend to support laboratory and field research.

 Sources of funding that contribute to the guaranteed minimum funding package include Graduate Teaching Assistantships (GTAs); Graduate Research Assistantships (GRAs); major internal and external scholarships that students secure; and other paid employment in the Department as may become available.

 The specific composition of each student's funding package is determined based on factors such as their success in acquiring major scholarships, the value of any GRA(s) provided by their advisor, and their eligibility for GTAs.